 Ricotta Gnocchi are another variety which substitute the potatoes with Ricotta cheese instead of a vegetable.
-Thanks to the flour and eggs which hold the gnocchi together, you’ll have soft and creamy gnocchi which you can serve with tomato sauces or the classic butter and sage.
+Thanks to the flour and eggs which hold the gnocchi together, you'll have soft and creamy gnocchi.
+You can serve them with tomato sauces or with the classic butter and sage.

-I’m really passionate about gnocchi – just as much as pasta – and I love to experiment new flavors in the shape of round soft pillows.
-This was the first time that I tried Ricotta gnocchi (although they’re already popular in Italy and can be found in some restaurants) and I decided to serve them with this particular sauce which is a classic sauce in Tuscany.
+I'm really passionate about gnocchi - just as much as pasta - and I love to experiment new flavors in the shape of round soft pillows.
+This was my first time trying Ricotta gnocchi (although they're already popular in Italy and abroad).
+I will serve them with this particular sauce which is a classic sauce in Tuscany.

-So let me also tell you about this sauce: in Italian it’s called “Sugo Scappato” which can be translated into “Runaway ragout”.
-Why “runaway”?
-Because it’s practically a meatless Bolognese sauce (Bolognese sauce is called Ragout/Ragù in the rest of Italy since there are many different varieties) so it’s intended as if the meat ran away from the sauce (Italians are typically known for naming traditional food with funny names).
+So let me tell you about this sauce: in Italian it's called "Sugo Scappato".
+It can be translated into "Runaway sauce".
+Why "runaway"?
+Because it's practically a meatless Bolognese sauce (Bolognese sauce is called Ragout/Ragù in the rest of Italy since there are many different varieties).
+So it's as if the meat ran away from the sauce (Italians like to name traditional food with funny names).

-Sugo Scappato is mostly made in Tuscany where it is also called Sugo Finto (fake ragout) and it was originally made by peasants who could not afford the meat to make the classic ragout.
+Sugo Scappato is mostly common in Tuscany where it is also known as Sugo Finto (fake ragù).
+It's origins comes from old times, when peasants could not afford the meat to make the classic ragù.

-Since there is no meat in the sauce, I decided to keep the veggies a little bit chunkier to give some texture but you might as well finely chop them or blend them to get a velvety tomato sauce.
+Since there is no meat in the sauce, I'm keeping the veggies a little bit chunkier to give some texture.
+But you might as well finely chop them or blend them to get a velvety tomato sauce.

-This sauce goes particularly well with these Ricotta gnocchi but you can also serve it with pasta or even spread it on a slice of bread to have yummy Tuscan crostini for an appetizer.
+This sauce goes particularly well with these Ricotta gnocchi.
+You can also serve it with pasta or even spread it on a slice of bread to have yummy Tuscan crostini appetizer.